 Look for open job opportunities

 You need to define your values and interests before applying for non-executive director positions.
 This will help you to narrow down your job search and find opportunities that truly speak to your unique skillset.
-You can explore our range of executive roles – within a variety of sectors from retail to hospitality – to get an idea of the industries that appeal to you most.
+You can explore our range of executive roles – within a variety of sectors including retail, luxury, hospitality & leisure, travel and consumer goods executive search – to get an idea of the industries that appeal to you most.
 You can also reach out to your network for any relevant job opportunities, making it clear on your public profiles that you’re searching for a non-executive director position.

 Review your CV and prepare for the interview